NEural-TransmissionS/SLURM-Scripts/2_SLURM_Scripts.md

 # Running SLURM script on AI.Panther

+## Using single GPU for a single training job

 As simple as:

 ```bash
 sbatch <script_name>.sh
 ```

+A sample of the SLURM script (`slurm.sh`) is provided in this repository.
+The script is a simple example of a SLURM script that runs a Python script (`python train.py`).
+Modify the script to fit your needs (training arguments, different python script file etc.).

 All `#SBATCH` directives defined at the beginning of the SLURM script can be overridden by passing the flag to the `sbatch` command.
 For example, to override the `--job-name` directive in the script (default to `NETS_Script`), run: